Isdre/Isdre/README.md

 ### Hi there 👋
 My name is Gilbert.

-I'm currently studing on AGH University in Krakow.
+I'm currently studing on AGH University of Krakow.

 How to reach me:
   - :email: guszczagilbert@gmail.com